baendlorel/get-function-features/README.md

-# get-function-features
+# Get-Function-Features

-JS/TS functions have many features, this package will show every feature it can detect.
+JS/TS functions have many features, and this package will show every feature it can detect.

 Can be used both on javascript and typescript projects.

 ## Requirement

-Your environment must support Proxy. \
+Your environment must support Proxy.

-Import this package first (at least before your own modules) for better accuracy.
+Import this package first (before your own modules) for better accuracy.
 [Learn why](#tracking-proxy-and-bind)

 ## Usage